elnuil/Sync_File/README.md

-I encountered a technical challenge during a hiring process, and I used external resources to help me arrive at a solution.
+I encountered a technical challenge, and I used external resources to help me arrive at a solution.
 Here's how I approached the problem:

 I started checking for similar problems on the internet.
 I found a couple of helpful code snippets and tried to modify it.